drunkNH/Python-Password-Manager/README.md

 A password generator is also included, allowing for randomized secured password of variable length chosen by the user.

+A user can update an account, as well as deleting it.

+A user can retrieve an account's passwords by entering the webiste/service associated with the account.
+In the case of alternative accounts i.e. multiple accounts with the same service, the program will scroll through the accounts with the same requested service

 ## Libraries used
 * psycopg2
 * argon2